ramana22/Job-_Watcher0-Chrome-Ext/README.md

 - Filters responses containing ".Net developer" (case-insensitive) and downloads them as a text file.
 - Posts to `https://hiring.cafe/api/search-jobs` with the configured `searchState` (keyword + seniority filters) from a background service worker, emails the results over SMTP, and downloads text/JSON files for each run.
 - Automatically retries the API call with a short backoff if hiring.cafe responds with "Too many requests" (HTTP 429), respecting any `Retry-After` header when present.
+- Primes a session cookie against `https://hiring.cafe/` and retries if a `403 Forbidden` response is returned, since the API can reject requests without a fresh session.

 ## Configure email delivery
 1. Load the extension in Chrome: